Pioreactor/docs.pioreactor/user-guide/30-Advanced/01-cli.md

 *   `pio kill <job> [<job>...]` will safely terminate a `<job>`.
 Can kill multiple jobs, ex: `pio kill stirring dosing_control`
 *   `pio run <job> <options>` will run the `<job>`.
 Each job may have specific command line arguments.
 *   `pio version` print the version of the PioreactorApp software.
-*   `pio update` will update the software to the latest version: adding `--app` will upgrade the Pioreactor Python app.
+*   `pio update app` will update the software to the latest app version.
 *   `pio install-plugin <plugin name>` will install a plugin
 *   `pio uninstall-plugin <plugin name>` will uninstall a plugin
 *   `pio list-plugins` will list the currently installed plugins